pikaju/kosame/README.md

 * Database mutations, i.e. `insert`, `update`, and `delete`.
 As of right now, Kosame only supports read-queries.
 * Support for more SQL expression syntax.
 * Alternative query runners, similar to the [`relationLoadStrategy` that Prisma offers](https://www.prisma.io/blog/prisma-orm-now-lets-you-choose-the-best-join-strategy-preview).
-* Type inference for bind parameters
+* Type inference for bind parameters.

 ## Defining the schema